-When the the company introduced their famous brand name, Rheingold, is not clear to me.
-A story in the June 27, 1893 issue of the Brooklyn Daily Eagle talked about Liebmann’s exhibit at the World’s Columbian Exposition in Chicago, mentioning Rheingold specifically, so it dates back at least that far.
+When exactly that was is not clear to me.
+A story in the June 27, 1893 issue of the Brooklyn Daily Eagle talked about Liebmann’s exhibit at the World’s Columbian Exposition in Chicago, mentioning Rheingold specifically, so it dated back at least that far.

 The article goes on to say that:

-Based on this it’s clear that the beer itself dates back to the 1870’s, and likely as far back as the origins of the brewery in 1855.
-However, at this point the story refers to the beer as the “Liebmann lager” so whether it was actually branded as Rheingold back then is open to interpretation.
+Based on this it’s clear that the lager beer itself dates back at least to the 1870’s, and likely as far back as the origins of the brewery in 1855.
+However, at this point the story refers to the beer as the “Liebmann lager” so whether it was actually branded as Rheingold in 1876 is open to interpretation.

 A 1912 photograph of Moeschle’s Cafe in Ridgewood Queens indicated Rheingold was well accepted as a brand by that time.

-A June 21, 1921 article in the “Beverage Journal” provided a review of brewery activities (during prohibition) and stated that S Liebmann’s Sons were making ice, cereal beverages, root beer and cider.
+During Prohibition, a June 21, 1921 article in the “Beverage Journal” stated that S Liebmann’s Sons were making ice, cereal beverages, root beer and cider.
 One such cereal beverage they were marketing was N-A-B which they described in advertisements as:

-One product they attempted to market in the early 1920′ was called “Scotch Brew” Their advertisements called it:
+Another product they attempted to market was called “Scotch Brew” Their advertisements called it:

 A malt and hops brew, made by a rare Scotch formula that dates back to 1740 – yet within the law!

 The company actually ran promotions to try and stimulate sales.
-One offered a free bottle of Scotch Brew to anyone having lunch or dinner in the hotels and restaurants of New York on November 22, 1922.
+One set of promotions offered a free bottle of Scotch Brew to New Yorkers on specific days.

-Another offered a free bottle to anyone buying specific products from grocery stores and delicatessens on May 2, 1923.
-Apparently a bust, soon after the Scotch Brew advertisements ceased for good.
+Later, another advertisement offered a free bottle to anyone buying specific products from grocery stores and delicatessens on May 2, 1923.

-Hit hard by National Prohibition as early as May of 1922 they began auctioning off their retail properties.
+Hit hard by National Prohibition as early as May of 1922 S Liebmann’s Sons began auctioning off their retail/saloon properties.
 A story in the May 21, 1922 issue of the New York Times introduced one such auction.